taplytics/Taplytics-Android-SDK/FAQ/FAQ.md

 #Taplytics FAQ

-##Q. Why is Taplytics is making my app take 15+ seconds to load?
+##Q. Why is Taplytics making my app take 15+ seconds to load?

 In 99% of cases, this is the fault of Instant Run being enabled.
 Due to the nature of libraries not being able to have the `vmSafeMode` tag (it is application specific), this process cannot currently be sped up.